francescofiora/log-2-hsqldb/README.md

 ## What the project does
 Take the input file path as input argument.
 Flag any long events that take longer than 4ms with a column in the database called "alert".
-Write the found event details to file-based HSQLDB in the working folder.
+Write the found event details to file-based H2 in the working folder.
 The application create a new table if necessary and enter the following values:
 * Event id
 * Event duration